Billy McComb

 Billy McComb (April 12, 1922 – April 30, 2006) was a British-born American magician and comedian.
 He was one of the United Kingdom's leading magicians in the 1950s and 1960s.
-He was hired to perform at the International of Magicians in 1962 and stayed at Jim Swoger's house in Pittsburgh, along with his wife and son, for six months before taking up residence in Los Angeles, California in the 1970s.
+He moved to Los Angeles, California in the 1970s.
 He joined The Magic Castle in Hollywood, his number being 3323.

 Early life

-McComb was born in Belfast, Northern Ireland, the son of a physician who was knighted for his extensive contribution to X-ray research.
+McComb was born in Belfast, Northern Ireland, the son of a physician who was knighted for his contribution to X-ray research.
 He was educated at Portora Royal School, Enniskillen.
 He then trained for a career in medicine at Queen's University, Belfast.
 He graduated as a doctor in 1949.